Madison Rayne: The Beautiful People (2009–2010)

 Angelina Love returned to the company on the January 14, 2010, episode of Impact!, but instead of re-joining The Beautiful People, she attacked them.
 Several weeks later on March 8, Rayne and Velvet Sky defeated the teams of Love and Tara, and Sarita and Taylor Wilde in a three-way match to win the vacant Knockouts Tag Team Championship.
 Under the Freebird Rule, all three members of The Beautiful People were considered champions, and any combination of two members were permitted to defend the title.
 At Lockdown in April, Rayne and Sky partnered against Tara and Angelina Love in a tag team cage match, during which Rayne pinned Tara to win Love's Knockouts Championship.
-With the win, she became the first person to hold both the Knockout Championship and the Knockouts Tag Team Champiobnship simultaneously.
+With the win, she became the first person to hold both the Knockout Championship and the Knockouts Tag Team Championship simultaneously.
 The following month at Sacrifice, Rayne defeated Tara in a Title vs. Career match, causing Tara to retire from TNA and ending the storyline rivalry between Tara and The Beautiful People.
 At Slammiversary VIII Rayne retained her title against Roxxi in another Title vs. Career match.